-Forces you to train each arm individually, which provides no benefit and is just a waste of time
+- Forces you to train each arm individually, which increases the length of your workout with little to no benefit

 Tricep KickBack Alternatives:

-Somehow, people have assumed that the point of the exercise it to get your chin above the bar.
+Somehow, many people have assumed that the point of the exercise is to get your chin above the bar.

-They do everything they can to ensure that the chin clears the bar so that the rep could 'count.'
+They do whatever it takes to get their chin to clears the bar so that the rep could ‘count.’

-At no point should your chin be involved in the exercise.
+At no point should your chin/neck ever be involved in this exercise.